 I first started with a career in the fashion industry and received a master’s degree in textile merchandising and management in Paris.
 I worked for Jean-Paul Gaultier and then Roger Vivier in Paris.
 I have always been passionate about home textiles.

 How did you and Hamidou meet?
-What inspired you to work together and launch Tensira ?
+What inspired you to work together and launch Tensira?

 We met in 2003 in Finland.
-I am Finnish origin and Hamidou was studying at a University in Finland – it was love at first sight.
+I am of Finnish origin and Hamidou was studying at a University in Finland – it was love at first sight.
 (At least for me, haha!)

 We later moved to Paris in 2005 to pursue our respective studies and about a year after we had moved to Paris, the idea of Tensira was born.
 Hamidou comes from an artisanal background; his mother was a renowned indigo dyer in Guinea.
 Together, we began to dream of creating a line of contemporary home linens made entirely by the amazing artisans in Guinea, West Africa.